styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-tags/README.md

 plugins: [
     {
         resolve: `gatsby-theme-ghost-tags`,
+        options: {
+            pageContext: {
+                title: `Tags Collection`,
+                path: `/tags/`,
+                showIcon: true
             },
+        },
+    },
 ]
 ```

 ## Details

-This plugin brings full Tags functionality to your Gatsby site!✨
+This plugin brings Tags functionality to your Gatsby site!✨

+Tags functionality:
+1. a page that shows all your tags in one navigation page for all your visitors to browse
+2. a navigation link (icon) to allow your visitors to reach that page
+3. can configure page title, path and icon visability via config

 ## Contributions